Gluten Free Cornbread Recipe | Pan Cooked

 After baking, rest for a short time.

-Tip: For the cake to rise better, add the baking powder to the cake batter after mixing it with lemon juice.
+Tip: Add baking powder to the batter after mixing it with lemon juice to improve the cake’s rise.

-2nd Version: For a second version of the cake: Instead of granulated sugar, grated orange, and lemon peel, add 2 tablespoons of plain Greek yogurt and as much curd cheese as you desire in addition to all the ingredients.
+2nd Version: For a second version of the cake, instead of granulated sugar, grated orange, and lemon peel, add 2 tablespoons of plain Greek yogurt and as much curd cheese as you desire to the ingredients.

 References: